JuliaKleber/JuliaKleber/README.md

 - 👋 Hi, I’m Julia
-- 👀 I’m interested in climbing, playing the drums, cooking and concerts
+- 👀 I’m interested in climbing, playing the drums, cooking and concerts.
-- 🌱 I’m currently learning Javascript
+- 🌱 I’m currently learning Javascript/React.
-- 💞️ I’m looking to collaborate on a nerdy music database app
+- 💞️ I would like to collaborate on a nerdy music database app.
 - 📫 How to reach me ...